pic-protocol/.github/profile/README.md

 ## Why PIC?

 🧠 **PIC is a guardrail for distributed execution — including AI systems.**
-Here’s a simple example 👇
+Here's a simple example 👇

 ---

 ### Cache with Proof-of-Possession (PoP)

 Cache key = URL
 ```
 /report → HTML
 ```